This page was last updated on 1 January 2022.

 With defined benefit pensions, transfer value is more complicated to calculate.
 The transfer value of a defined contribution scheme is more or less its face value.

 If the transfer value of your defined benefit plan totals £30,000 or more, the transaction must be handled by a financial adviser.
-The same applies to transferring from defined contribution schemes.
 This is part of the April 2015 package of pension freedoms.

 Why will I be obligated to seek financial advice?